martincostello/update-dotnet-sdk/README.md

 You can find out more information about this GitHub action in [this YouTube stream 📺][youtube-stream].

-You can also find a sample repository that uses this action to automate .NET patch updateshere: [martincostello/dotnet-patch-automation-sample][patching-sample].
+You can also find a sample repository that uses this action to automate .NET patch updates here: [martincostello/dotnet-patch-automation-sample][patching-sample].

 ## Example Usage